Anti-Federalists Anti-federalists, later to be known as the Republicans

 John Dickinson penned the last-ditch Olive Branch Petition.

-XYZ Affair - The major crisis of John Adams' administration.
+The major crisis of John Adams' administration.
 His peace envoys

 to France were met by three agents purporting to represent Foreign